D101028/database/README.md

 # database
-echisukibot: used to save the datas from heroku online bot, echisukibot.
+echisukibot: the database of the Railway online bot, echisukibot.